jamesdmorgan/jamesdmorgan.github.io/_posts/2014-03-25-introducing-continuous-integration.md

 * Maven invokes custom plugin for packaging non-standard applications
 * Maven lifecycle invokes custom TCL xUnit mocking framework for unit testing.
 * Built artefacts are published to Artifactory & Sonar for analysis
-* Aggregate Maven project consumes artefacts and creates full system ready for deployment
+* Aggregate Maven project consumes artefacts and creates full build ready for deployment
 * Jenkins deploys system to Virtual Machines via SSH Publish & custom scripts.

 The majority of the work has been on the unit testing / mocking framework and the Maven plugin.
 The plugin contains an Ant library of macros which handle